cdrnet/Lokad.Cloud/Source/Lokad.Cloud.Framework/Diagnostics/ReadMe.txt

 non-default counters tagged by a context, using the ExceptionTrackingMonitor.Update method.

-4. Custom Executiong Profiling Counters
+4. Custom Execution Profiling Counters

 Is run by the scheduled MonitoringService and captures any execution profiles and counters reported to the default execution counters provided by Lokad.Shared.